-We have a great deal of experience and expertise in work-based learning and our approach is one of creating both a supportive and challenging learning environment.
+We have a great deal of experience and expertise in work-based learning, and our approach is one of creating both a supportive and challenging learning environment.

 You will integrate academic learning at degree level with your full-time work experience by bringing real business problems into the classroom to help develop deeper understanding of management.
-You will gain understanding of the ever-changing landscape of economic, operational, managerial, technical, social and corporate business responsibility.
+You will also gain understanding of the ever-changing landscape of economic, operational, managerial, technical, social, and corporate business responsibility.

 The course has been designed around the integration of theory and work-based learning, gained at both university and work.
-It consists of six modules per academic year modules where you will come together with other apprentices to learn the fundamentals of business and management.
+It consists of six modules per academic year where you will come together with other apprentices to learn the fundamentals of business and management.
 You will be introduced to theory and concepts that will help you in your job and your own personal and professional development.

-The aim of this module is to enable you to become more independent, reflective and self-managed in your approach to study, learning and time management.
+The aim of this module is to enable you to become more independent, reflective, and self-managed in your approach to study, learning, and time management.

 The aim of this module is to provide an introduction to accounting and finance.
 It examines the basic principles and underlying concepts of accounting and the ways in which accounting statements and financial information can be used to improve the quality of decision making.

-The aim of this module is to provide you with an introduction to marketing, its fundamental concepts and an overview of marketing practice.
+The aim of this module is to provide you with an introduction to marketing, its fundamental concepts, and an overview of marketing practice.

 The aim of this module is to develop your understanding of individual and group dynamics in organisational settings.

 In this module you will be introduced to the fundamental economic issues stemming from the scarcity of resources.
-The relationship between business and the economic problem is analysed by means of micro and macro-economic models to equip you with an understanding of decision-making at the levels of the market, the firm and the nation.
+The relationship between business and the economic problem is analysed by means of micro and macro-economic models to equip you with an understanding of decision-making at the levels of the market, the firm, and the nation.

-The aim of the module is to introduce a range of quantitative methods, models and applications that will act as an aid to management decision-making.
+The aim of the module is to introduce a range of quantitative methods, models, and applications that will act as an aid to management decision-making.

-You will be supported at university by a dedicated academic tutor and at work, you will have your own workplace mentor to turn to for support and guidance.
+You will be supported at University by a dedicated academic tutor and at work.
+You will have your own workplace mentor to turn to for support and guidance.
 You will have regular meetings with your academic tutor and workplace mentor together to help keep you on target with your studies and job.

-You are encouraged to reflect on the classroom teaching and carry out structured activities to reinforce, consolidate and revise learning.
+You are encouraged to reflect on the classroom teaching and carry out structured activities to reinforce, consolidate, and revise learning.
 Self-directed learning is less structured and encourages autonomy and independent learning and can be enhanced by the use of the University’s virtual learning environment (Blackboard) and our e-library where you will have access to online journals and books.

 Apprentices will come together to study the equivalent of 6 modules at each level of the programme and you will normally study two 20 credit modules at a time, with 30 hours of academic directed study per module.
 There is an expected additional 20 hours per module of on-the-job learning.
-You are also expected to work independently on preparation for class-based activities, coursework and exam revision.
+You are also expected to work independently on preparation for class-based activities, coursework, and exam revision.

 Throughout your studies you will be supported by both an academic (university) and a workplace mentor.
-Your academic tutor will help you with your learning, teaching and assessments, while your workplace mentor will support you at work, where learning is also key to your success on the programme and for future employment.
+Your academic tutor will help you with your learning, teaching, and assessments, whilst your workplace mentor will support you at work, where learning is also key to your success on the programme and for future employment.

-Examples of assessment include researching and writing essays and reports, which demonstrate your critical thinking skills; create and deliver presentations with supporting documents to demonstrate your command of information and your presentation of self; record reflections and give evidence of how future decisions are informed by past experience; sit examinations; your final professional project and you may be asked to lead teaching and training sessions to help develop your communication skills.
+Examples of assessment include researching and writing essays and reports, which demonstrate your critical thinking skills; create and deliver presentations with supporting documents to demonstrate your command of information and your presentation of self; record reflections and give evidence of how future decisions are informed by past experience; sit examinations; your final professional project.
+You may be asked to lead teaching and training sessions to help develop your communication skills.

 Not all of your assessment is graded.
 Formative (ungraded) assessment is a key and ongoing part of student-centred learning and it plays a fundamental part in academic and work-based learning activities.
 It supports the development of your summative (graded) assessment through a range of activities i.e. peer feedback, small group discussions, comments on a draft script, and presentations.